Driving in New Zealand

 Before you pick up your car hire in New Zealand, it is worth noting some of the rules and regulations about driving in New Zealand.

-Driving license requirements in New Zealand:
+Driving licence requirements in New Zealand:

 Age requirements for driving in New Zealand: